If you think your permanent housing offer is unsuitable

 Getting an appeal outcome

 The outcome of your appeal should be decided by a senior person in the homeless team.
-The person reviewing the appeal cannot be the same as the person who made the initial offer.
+The person reviewing the appeal cannot be the same as the person who made the offer.

 The council still have to provide temporary accommodation while you appeal.